slateci/slate-client-server/resources/docs/client_manual.md

 Install an instance of an application to one of the clusters in the SLATE platform.

-When using this subcommand, a VO and a cluster must be specified.
-The VO will be considered the owner of the resulting application instance (so only members of that VO will be able to delete it), and the cluster is where the instance will be installed.
+When using this subcommand, a group and a cluster must be specified.
+The group will be considered the owner of the resulting application instance (so only members of that group will be able to delete it), and the cluster is where the instance will be installed.

 Details of how the application behaves can be customized by supplying a configuration file (with the `--conf` option), originally obtained using the `app get-conf` command.